dssheldon/pands-project-sds/README.md

 #### *Scatter plots*

 These are used to plot data points on a horizontal and a vertical axis in order to show how much one variable is affected by another.
 The relationship between the variables is called their correlation.
 Correlation between variables gives us the ability to predict the value of one variable when the value of a highly correlated variable is known.
-Various analyses have shown that a scatter plots between almost all variables of the Iris flower, users are able to separate the Iris-Setosa from the other two species
+Various analyses have shown that a scatter plots between almost all variables of the Iris flower, users are able to separate the Iris-Setosa from the other two species.

 #### *Histogram*

 A histogram plots the frequency of a certain numerical attribute of the data.
 It is used to determine the distribution of a dataset.

-Some interesting observations from using histograms on the Iris data by others is as follow:
+Some interesting observations from using histograms on the Iris data by others are as follow:

-- The overall distribution, petal length and petal width does not have a normal distribution, whereas sepal length and sepal width are uniformly distributed.
+- The overall distribution, petal length and petal width does not have a normal distribution, whereas sepal length and sepal width are uniformly distributed
 - The distribution of Iris-Setosa petal is completely different from the other 2 species
 - Using sepal length and sepal width, we can’t separate one species from another as the distribution is overlapping
 - Iris-Setosa is not normally distributed by sepal length and petal width